-- 10.6.1 A Roster Competition may be used to solicit quotes from Suppliers for Deliverables available through an established Qualified Supplier Roster. - 10.6.2 Suppliers on the Qualified Supplier Roster are invited to compete for a particular assignment or scope of Deliverables in accordance with applicable procedures and protocols and the terms of the Qualified Supplier Roster. - 10.6.3 Roster Competitions will be managed by the Purchasing Section, with the cooperation and involvement of the Department, unless the Treasurer has delegated the authority to conduct a Roster Competition to a Commissioner, on either a standing basis or a case-by-case basis. - 10.6.4 Where a Commissioner has been delegated authority to conduct a Roster Competition, the Commissioner is responsible and accountable for ensuring that the process is conducted in accordance with applicable procedures and protocols, and must provide an approved Purchase Requisition, with the results of the Roster Competition attached, to the Purchasing Section for processing.
+- 10.6.1 A Roster Competition may be used to solicit quotes from Suppliers for Deliverables available through an established Qualified Supplier Roster. - 10.6.2 Suppliers on the Qualified Supplier Roster are invited to compete for a particular assignment or scope of Deliverables in accordance with applicable procedures and protocols and the terms of the Qualified Supplier Roster. - 10.6.3 Social Value considerations will be included as bid considerations in all relevant Roster Competitions, and they will account for 5% to 25% of the Bid evaluation. - 10.6.4 Roster Competitions will be managed by the Purchasing Section, with the cooperation and involvement of the Department, unless the Treasurer has delegated the authority to conduct a Roster Competition to a Commissioner, on either a standing basis or a case-by-case basis. - 10.6.5 Where a Commissioner has been delegated authority to conduct a Roster Competition, the Commissioner is responsible and accountable for ensuring that the process is conducted in accordance with applicable procedures and protocols, and must provide an approved Purchase Requisition, with the results of the Roster Competition attached to the Purchasing Section for processing.